mcp-rune 0.107.0

 { records: [...], pagination: { page, per_page, total } }

-The MCP model’s static filters is the shared contract.
-The MCP framework derives it into a prompt (via get_filters_guide), and the Rails API implements the same filter keys.
+The model’s extensions['search'] slice is the shared contract.
+The MCP framework derives the filters map into a prompt (via get_filters_guide), and the Rails API implements the same filter keys.

-Add static filters to the model class.
-This single declaration activates three framework features:
+Add an extensions['search'] slice to the model class via the typed searchConfig({...}) helper.
+This single declaration activates three framework features (once searchExtension() is registered on ToolRegistry):

 • search_records tool — accepts the model for filtered search